PhD Scholarship in Chemistry

 The Australian Centre for Ecogenomics (ACE) is a strategic research initiative established at University of Queensland in 2010 under the direction of Professor Phil Hugenholtz and Professor Gene Tyson and has since become a globally recognised hub of culture-independent microbiology.
 It provides a focal point for sequence-based analysis of microbial communities and builds strength in this space not only in Australia, but the southern hemisphere as a whole.
 ACE is located on Level 5 of the Molecular Biosciences Building (#76).
 More information about ACE and SCMB may be found on the ACE Website and SCMB Website respectively.

-The successful candidate will be working under the direct supervision of Professor Gene Tyson as part of an Australian Research Council (ARC) Future Fellowship Project, entitled “Uncovering new microbial players and processes in the global methane cycle”.
+The successful candidate will be working under the direct supervision of Dr Chris Rinke as part of an Australian Research Council (ARC) Future Fellowship Project, entitled “Archaeal Dark Matter and the Origin of Eukaryotes”.
 The candidate will be housed in an excellent research environment with the latest laboratory facilities and have the opportunity to work with highly qualified researchers.
 The candidate will be involved in single-cell genomics, metagenomics, fluorescence microscopy, phylogeny and metabolic reconstruction.
 During the course of the PhD, the candidate will have the opportunity to attend (inter)national conferences to present their research.

 Applicants should possess a BSc Hons, or equivalent, majoring in a relevant discipline (microbiology, biochemistry or molecular biology) to commence a PhD in the above area and should be eligible for a UQ PhD scholarship to support Category 1 project grants